rami-aouinti/bro-world-backend-ecommce/adr/2025_04_07_transition_from_phpspec_to_phpunit.md

 ### Option 2: Migrate unit tests from PHPSpec to PHPUnit

 * **Good**, because aligns Sylius with the broader PHP ecosystem, making contribution easier.
-* **Good**, because reduces tooling complexity by unifying the test suite under a single framework.
+* **Good**, because reduces tooling complexity by removing a niche framework.
 * **Good**, because provides more flexibility in writing unit tests.
 * **Good**, because of better support from IDEs, static analysis tools, and CI/CD pipelines.
+* **Good**, because is directory agnostic, meaning tests can be structured more freely without being tightly coupled to a specific directory structure.
 * **Bad**, because requires refactoring existing PHPSpec tests to PHPUnit.
 * **Bad**, because developers accustomed to PHPSpec need to adapt to a different testing approach.